 Living with Loss: A Creative Approach

 This weekly support group draws on the power of both the creative arts and human compassion to help participants traverse the challenging terrain of grief.
 In this confidential, non-discriminatory space, we welcome people of all ages and with various experiences of loss.
 This weekly group is free and ongoing: participants may attend as many sessions as they choose.
-Drop-ins are welcome and no artistic experience is required!
+No artistic experience is required!
 Co-facilitated by Ben Fox, LCMHC and Jess Stout, MSW.

 Ben Fox, LCMHC, ArtisTree Art Educator & Coordinator, is a local expressive arts therapist with a long and diverse history of art and trades experience.
 A stained glass artisan in his youth, Ben sought further arts education at RISD and the Pilchuck School of Glass.
 Ben has a Master of Arts in Expressive Therapies and a B.A. in Studio Art from Hamilton College.
 He has taught and worked in various creative fields such as making outdoor clothing and bags, fine woodworking, photography, and lately outdoor sculpture.